The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

-Once these techniques are exhausted, one should uncover implicit edges, and add them to the framework.
-This will not alter the deformation cone (\cref{cor:extendedgraph}), but the new implicit edges can be used to discover new edge dependencies.
-The main method to uncovering implicit edges is \cref{prop:connectedimplicit}: paths of dependent edges can be replaced by an implicit edge between the extremities of the path.
-Note that this starts a recursive procedure.
+\item Note that this starts a recursive procedure.
 Indeed, the new implicit edges might produce new subframeworks on which to apply the above techniques, that were not apparent before.
 Hence after unveiling the implicit edges, one should go back to the previous steps.

-Once this has been repeatedly applied, one has hopefully found a family of pairwise dependent implicit edges that touches every vertex.
-Then the framework is indecomposable by \cref{thm:mainthmframeworks}.
-In fact, it suffices that the family touches each flat of a covering family by \cref{thm:mainthm}.
-Finding covering families depends a lot on the concrete applications, but a good example are the facets of a polytope (\cref{cor:mainthmpolytopes}).